-Frequently Asked Questions-

 Yes, absolutely.
 Usually we are booked out at least 2 weeks in advance, but occasionally we can take last-minute hunters.
-We do take a $100 per person deposit to hold spots.
+We do take a $100 per person trespass fee to hold spots.
 We are very busy, and if we hold a spot for you to come hunt, we need you to show up for your reservation as agreed.
-If you do not give a minimum of 2 weeks notice to change or cancel your reservation, you will lose your deposit money – no exceptions.
+If you do not give a minimum of 2 weeks notice to change or cancel your reservation, you will lose your trespass fee money – no exceptions.

 How do I make a reservation?